Understand the contexts of poverty, hunger and social injustice, and the means for bringing long-term transformation.

-- Courses that study specific global regions and their various economic, health, and political challenges.
+- Courses study specific global regions and their various economic, health and political challenges.

-- A variety of classes analyzing issues of poverty, development, human trafficking, and conflict, and Christian responses to these.
+- A variety of classes analyzing poverty, development, human trafficking and conflict, and Christian responses to these and other issues.

-The combination of political and socio-economic understanding along with theological analysis provides a foundation for work with international development organizations, work with urban development ministries and organizations, church staff roles focusing on community development, justice and reconciliation work, and refugee services.
+This combination of political/socio-economic understanding and theological analysis provides a foundation for work with international development organizations, urban development ministries and church staff roles focusing on community development, refugee services and justice and reconciliation work.

 Darren Duerksen, Ph.D.